Influential jazz drummer Milford Graves has passed away at 79 | NME

 Graves had been battling amyloid cardiomyopathy — also known as stiff heart syndrome — since 2018, when he was diagnosed and given six months to live.

-Born in Queens on August 20, 1941, Graves began learning percussion instruments from a young age, most notably the congas.
+Born in Queens on August 20, 1941, Graves began learning percussion instruments at a young age, most notably the congas.

 In the 1960s, he was a founding member of the New York Art Quartet, an influential free jazz ensemble that also featured saxophonist John Tchicai, trombonist Roswell Rudd and bassist Lewis Worrell.